shuozhangthu/shuozhangthu.github.io/posts/SrRate.md

 $$
 where $M=1.1,K=20,D=7500 m^2/Myr$.

 $f_c$ is calculated using the average calcite fraction in the top 200 meters of the sediments. $V$ is calculated using the average sedimentation rate for the sediments that are younger than 10 Myr.
 Compaction is not considered.
-Depth is fitted with age using a linear relationship.
+Depth is fitted with age using a linear relationship to calculate the average sedimentation rate.

 Site 1052 and 1053 do not have age data younger than 10 Myr.
 There seems to be no deposition of sediments in the recent 30 Myr.
 Their sedimentation rates are thus assigned zeros.
 Age data for Site 1092, 1238 and 1258 are not available.
 The sedimentation rates for these sites are estimated as follows: Site 1238 is ~ 70m/Myr sed rate.
 Site 1258 has early Eocene sediments at the top (more or less) so sed rate ~ 0.
 Site 1092 has variable sed rate, but averages about 15m/Myr down to about 180m depth.